My recommendation is that you will need a family law attorney if you need to file for an emergency custody order.

 - The Texas Rules of Civil Procedure

-If there is time a good idea would be to sit in the court where your hearing is to take place and watch how the Judge handles cases.
-Every judge does things slightly different and expects different things.
+If there is time, a good idea would be to sit in the court where your hearing is to take place and watch how the Judge handles cases.
+Every judge does things slightly differently and expects different things.

 What are Temporary Orders?

 A Temporary Orders hearing after a petition for Texas divorce or custody is filed with the court.
 This hearing puts orders in place until the final trial is held or the case is settled by agreement.